cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/jwt-worker.md

 2. Copy and paste the example code below into your new Worker, completely replacing any code that already exists.
 3. Replace the current zone ID with your zone ID.
 4. Replace the current Token Validation Configuration ID with your Token Validation Configuration.
-5. Replace the current identity provider’s URL with your identity provider’s key URL.
+5. Replace the current identity provider's URL with your identity provider's key URL.

 {{<Aside type="note">}}
 Identity provider URLs can typically be accessed at a known URL specific to your deployment.
 If you are unsure of the URL, contact your identity provider.